thecppzoo/zoo/design/AnyContainer.md

     2. Allows mutually compatible variations
 3. The mechanisms for implementing a canonical `any` are re-used for extensions
     1. Users could build their own extensions
+        1. Users could inherit from `AnyContainer` and make more profound adaptations
 4. Three ways for doing type erasure are presented:
     1. The container of values belongs to a class hierarchy
     2. The value container has a driver in a class hierarchy